 Packed with a variety of public and private schools, each region of The Bronx features a list of quality options for all ages of children, including the well-known Ethical Culture Fieldston School in the Riverdale area and an ample number of famous charter schools throughout the borough.

-Unfortunately, some of the public schools in the area received ratings of the most dangerous throughout NYC, such as in The South Bronx School District.
+Unfortunately, some of the public schools in the area received ratings of the most dangerous throughout NYC, such as in the South Bronx School District.
 So, it’s crucial to consider your options when moving to The Bronx with kids.

-Many Bronx neighborhoods include that college-town energy with close proximity to Fordham University, CUNY Lehman and Monroe College.
+Many Bronx neighborhoods include that college-town energy with close proximity to Fordham University, CUNY Lehman, and Monroe College.

 With the popularity of The Bronx on the rise, families and young professionals are moving from across the country to experience NYC from this great location.
 With nearly a decade of transitioning Bronx residents to and within the city, we at NYC Great Moving can move you to The Bronx with dedication and professionalism.
 We thrive in removing the pressure related to a big-city move, handling local and long-distance moves alike, settling you into your new Bronx home as soon as the day you move in.